-A man living in Shakopee when police uncovered a liquid meth conversion lab and 30 pounds of the drug at a home he maintained has been sentenced to 13 years in federal prison in what is the latest case linked to Mexican cartel drug trafficking in Minnesota.
+A man living in Shakopee when police uncovered a liquid meth conversion lab and 30 pounds of the drug at a home he maintained has been sentenced to 13 years in federal prison in the latest case linked to Mexican cartel drug trafficking in Minnesota.

 Court filings say Rodriguez Pineda entered the United States illegally about 15 years ago.

-U.S. District Judge Donovan Frank, however, did not allow the St. Paul jury to consider a not guilty verdict based on coercion.
+U.S. District Judge Donovan Frank, however, did not allow the St. Paul jury to consider a not-guilty verdict based on coercion.
 Jurors quickly found Rodriguez Pineda guilty after the three-day trial, and Frank imposed his sentence last week.
 Frank also imposed five years of post-incarceration supervised release.

 "Although the defendant describes a 'humble' upbringing in Mexico, nothing about the defendant's childhood could explain or justify his criminal conduct in this case," Coburn wrote.

 According to court records, law enforcement learned from a confidential informant in summer 2022 that Rodriguez Pineda was selling methamphetamine to her and her romantic partner.
-The informant, wired with an audio- and video-recording device, later worked with investigators to carry out the three subsequent undercover drug purchases, all at the Shakopee home at which Rodriguez Pineda operated.
+The informant, wired with an audio- and video-recording device, later worked with investigators to carry out the three subsequent undercover drug purchases, all at the Shakopee home out of which Rodriguez Pineda operated.

 One agent testified at trial that the case involved, at the time, "the largest seizure of methamphetamine in the history of the Minnesota River Valley Drug Task Force," which worked the case alongside the Minnesota Bureau of Criminal Apprehension, the federal Drug Enforcement Administration and Shakopee Police Department.